AEG G.IV: Design and development

-The G.IV was powered by a pair of Mercedes D.IVa six-cylinder water-cooled inline piston engines; cooling was provided via automotive-type radiators positioned immediately aft of the propellers.
-These engines were mounted via a complex array of steel struts to the lower wing spars and braced against the upper longerons of the fuselage; somewhat unusually, there was no connecting struts between the engine and the upper wing.
-The wings comprised a fixed central section with detachable swept outer panels of composite construction, that being a pair of 50 mm diameter steel tube spars and solid wood ribs.
-To lighten the wing structure, strategically-placed holes were drilled and, besides loose threading, no solid connection between the ribs and the spars were made; several of the ribs were also false.
+The G.IV was powered by a pair of Mercedes D.IVa six-cylinder, water-cooled, inline, piston engines; cooling was provided via automotive-type radiators positioned immediately aft of the propellers.
+These engines were mounted by a complex array of steel struts to the lower wing spars and braced against the upper longerons of the fuselage; somewhat unusually, no connecting struts were between the engine and the upper wing.
+The wings comprised a fixed central section with detachable swept outer panels of composite construction, that being a pair of 50 mm diameter steel-tube spars and solid wood ribs.
+To lighten the wing structure, strategically placed holes were drilled, and besides loose threading, no solid connections between the ribs and the spars were made; several of the ribs were also false.
 The upper wing featured large balanced ailerons that shared a similar profile to that of the AEG C.IV.
 The undercarriage comprised a relatively sturdy tailskid and a pair of wheels, each one mounted directly beneath each engine and equipped with shock absorbers.

 The G.IV was relatively well equipped in terms of armament, being capable of carrying a warload of 400 kg (880 lb).
 At the port side of the rear cockpit were a pair of tracks for carrying 25 lb bombs, an additional bomb rack was fitted between the rear and forward cockpits underneath the floor.
 Provisions for the carriage of up to five 50 lb bombs, one underneath each wing and up to three beneath the fuselage, were also made Bomb release was controlled from the forward cockpit.
 The G.IV was typically flown by a three-man crew, although a fourth could be readily accommodated when required.
 The rear gunner's cockpit was located on the top of the fuselage, being equipped with a hinged window in the floor for viewing and fending off pursuing aircraft.
 When suitably configured, dual flight controls (with the notable exception of the ailerons) could be furnished, although this facility was of limited use outside of emergencies.

 Several experimental modifications were made to the G.IV.
 A version with increased span and three bay struts, the G.IVb, is known to have been built.
-Furthermore, the aircraft was also converted into an armored, anti-tank gunship, the G.IVk (Kanone) with two 20 mm Becker cannon, however, this model is believed to have never entered service.
+Furthermore, the aircraft was also converted into an armored, antitank gunship, the G.IVk (Kanone) with two 20 mm Becker cannon, but this model is believed to have never entered service.